CSpanias/cspanias.github.io/_posts/2023-12-12-DVWA - SQL Injection.md

     ![](single_quote.png)

-3. We can try the "Always True Scenario": if we input something that does not exist, such as `%'`, and follow that by something that is always `TRUE`, such as `'1'='1`, we will get everything back.
-We are essentially saying "display all records that are `FALSE` and all records that are `TRUE`:
+3. We can try the "[Always True Scenario](https://www.computersecuritystudent.com/SECURITY_TOOLS/DVWA/DVWAv107/lesson6/index.html)": if we input something that does not exist, such as `%'`, and follow that by something that is always `TRUE`, such as `'1'='1`, we will get everything back.
+We are essentially saying "_display all records that are `FALSE` and all records that are `TRUE`_":

     ![](sqli_users.png)